 Washburn's School of Business offers two graduate-level educational tracks in accounting to meet qualifying professional certification requirements while earning the Master of Accountancy (MAcc) degree.
-To be licensed as a certified public accountant (CPA) in every state, including Kansas, candidates for the qualifying exam must complete at least 150 credit hours of education.
+To be licensed as a certified public accountant (CPA) in most states, including Kansas and Missouri, candidates for the qualifying exam must complete at least 150 credit hours of education.
 Becoming a CPA opens doors to opportunities not only in accounting firms but also across the business landscape.
 The program also prepares students for the requirements for other professional certification examinations such as the Certified Management Accountant Examination (CMA) and the Certified Internal Auditor Examination (CIA).
 Washburn's MAcc program prepares students to enter or advance careers in public accounting, corporate accounting, management accounting, and governmental accounting, as well as corporate finance, financial analysis, and law enforcement.

-The 3+2 Program: This program is available to qualified currently enrolled Washburn undergraduate accounting majors who have reached senior status and have completed other specified requirements.
-These students complete their 124-hour undergraduate accounting degree while simultaneously fulfilling the 30-hour additional requirement for the MAcc.
+The 3+2 Program: This program is available to qualified Washburn alumni and currently enrolled Washburn undergraduate accounting majors who have reached senior status and have completed other specified requirements.
+These students complete their 120-hour undergraduate accounting degree while simultaneously fulfilling the 30-hour additional requirement for the MAcc.
 Please see the requirements for admission below.
-Students holding a Washburn Accounting degree can also be admitted to the 3 + 2 Program, if they meet the other admission requirements.